The Game is the Game: Dynamic network analysis and shifting roles in criminal networks: Discussion Conclusion

 In its static version, Katz centrality was highly correlated with degree and, to a lesser extent, betweenness centrality.
 Static Katz centrality can be useful to identify small but potentially interesting differences among mid- and low-ranking nodes as well as actors who may try to position themselves strategically by avoiding a large number of direct contacts and instead communicating with a small number of highly connected individuals, but it is unlikely to produce a list of key actors that is drastically different compared to one obtained from degree or betweenness centralities.
 In our case study, the top ten actors identified by static Katz and degree centralities fully overlapped and only differed by one node when comparing static Katz centrality and betweenness centrality (although the node rankings differed in both cases).
 In its dynamic version, however, Katz centrality revealed its analytical value and highlighted the limits of conflating relational data into a single snapshot of the network to identify central actors.

 The dynamic analysis of the Cicala network helped identify actors who consistently held a central role over the course of the two-year investigation and differentiate them from actors who provided key contributions to the group's activities, but only for a limited period.
 Such differences also exist among the top ten actors identified using static centrality measures.
-For example, among the top ten players identified using degree and static Katz centralities, only six belong to the ``Management'' cluster, i.e., the group of nodes that have a relatively high node importance that is fairly consistent throughout the investigation.
-Three of them are part of the ``Absence'' cluster, suggesting their involvement in the group's activities declined over time, whereas the remaining one belongs to the ``Fill-in'' cluster, i.e., he gained prominence after the arrest of node 3 in June 2009.
-Similarly, six of the top ten actors for betweenness centrality belong to the ``Management'' cluster, two to the ``Absence'' cluster, and two to the ``Fill-in'' cluster.
-In its dynamic form, Katz centrality is thus helpful to differentiate individual contributions even among central nodes and explore individual trajectories over time.
+For example, among the top ten players identified using degree and static Katz centralities, only six belong to the `Coordination' cluster, i.e., the group of nodes that have a relatively high node importance that is fairly consistent throughout the investigation.
+Three of them are part of the `Withdrawal' cluster, suggesting their involvement in the group's activities declined over time, whereas the remaining one belongs to the `Emergence' cluster, i.e., he gained prominence after the arrest of node 3 in June 2009.
+Similarly, six of the top ten actors for betweenness centrality belong to the `Coordination' cluster, two to the `Withdrawal' cluster, and two to the `Emergence' cluster.
+In its dynamic form, Katz centrality is thus helpful in distinguishing individual contributions even among central nodes.